christofranz/sparkify-churn-prediction/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found at the ...
+The main findings of the code can be found at the [blog post available here](https://medium.com/@franzke.christoph/sparkify-churn-prediction-with-pyspark-on-big-data-e2f98746daa1).

 ### Data Analysis